siddharthbharthulwar/nCov-Tracker/README.md

 Currently I'm writing this for researchers in Porto, but feel free to use this for future predictions.
 Note that the JHU dataset is updated at 6 PM MST (+/- a few minutes), but may only reflect the previous day's data.
 As of 3/28/2020, the JHU dataset doesn't include the data from individual states in the US, but this should change soon.

+This project is also a submission for the IB Computer Science Standard Level Internal Assessment, so theres's that.

 Dependencies:
 - NumPy
 - Pandas